-Profession? language is aimed at achieving efficient professional communication among specialists.
+Professional language is aimed at achieving efficient professional communication among specialists.
 Language means used in a particular sphere shape a system in which notions have logical links of subordination and collateral subordination.
 Most scholars consider professional language as a system where the core is terminology.
-This termin? logy system comprises both uncodified lexical and phraseological units that are used in emerging areas of activity that have no official designations yet.
+This terminology system comprises both uncodified lexical and phraseological units that are used in emerging areas of activity that have no official designations yet.

-Professional language is characteris?d by a limited sphere of specific communication.
+Professional language is characterised by a limited sphere of specific communication.
 Professional language has peculiar grammar, but its distinctive feature is lexical and phraseological structure.
-Professional language is a narrower concept than a general literary language as its functions are gnosiological, cognitive, epistemic, informative, l?gical, intellectual and communicative functions.
+Professional language is a narrower concept than a general literary language as its functions are gnosiological, cognitive, epistemic, informative, logical, intellectual and communicative functions.

 Many linguists consider that professional language lacks the expressive function.
-In this res?arch it has been found out that expressive function is present in written and spoken types of professional communication lexical and phraseological units and appropriate terms.
+In this research it has been found out that expressive function is present in written and spoken types of professional communication because the activity of every company constrained people's language behaviour.
+It was related to tight regulation of communication goals.
+At present it would be misleading to say that business process is unemotional

 It should be noted that as a rule formal and business style of speech is used in professional language.
 Before, this style used to be quite specific and formalised.
 It was considered to have emotionally neutral vocabulary.
-Business partners generally did not
+Business partners generally did not use emotional words, idiomatic expressions, metaphors playing the fool; mischievous or deceitful behaviour;